 We are lucky to have so many special birds in Aotearoa, New Zealand.
-Sit quietly in your back garden or at your local park, beach, bush or wetlands and watch the birdlife around you.
-Look with your eyes and listen with your ears.
+Sit quietly in your back garden or at your local park, beach, bush or wetlands and observe the birdlife around you.
 How many different species (types) of birds can you see?

-Visit nzbirdsonline.org.nz to help you work out the names of the different species.
+Visit nzbirdsonline.org.nz to help you identify the different species.